AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/private_state.md

 ## `Set<NoteType>`

 Set is used for managing a collection of notes.
-All notes in a set are of the same `NoteType`.
-But whether these notes all belong to one entity, or are accessible and editable by different entities, is totally up to the developer.
-Due to our state model, the set is a collection of notes inserted into the data-tree, but notes are never removed from the tree itself, they are only nullified.
+All notes in a Set are of the same `NoteType`.
+But whether these notes all belong to one entity, or are accessible and editable by different entities, is up to the developer.
+The set is a collection of notes inserted into the data-tree, but notes are never removed from the tree itself, they are only nullified.

-#include_code struct /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/yarn-project/aztec-nr/aztec/src/state_vars/set.nr).

 And can be added to the `Storage` struct as follows.
 Here adding a set for a custom note, the TransparentNote (useful for [public -> private communication](../functions.md#public---private)).